JDNafz/docker-compose-postgres-spring-angular/readme.md

 RUN ./gradlew bootJar

 # Run the move command, "mv", from the recently built jar file to a new file called app.jar
+# make sure to verify the name "backend-0.0.1.jar" as named in gradle.build file where it says version = '0.0.1' or '0.0.1-SNAPSHOT' just make sure it matches.
 RUN mv build/libs/backend-0.0.1.jar app.jar

 # EXPOSE lets devs know what port the container uses.
 Totally optional: